ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

 - **Add** `i2c_timeout` function to the API.

   Sets the transmision timeout to use for the following blocking transfers.
 This timeout duration is not currently configurable, adding this function will allow this to be set to a specific period before failing the transfer with a timeout error.
 Calling this function will replace default timeout value.
 Default timeout value is based on I2C frequency and is computed as triple amount of time it would take to send data over I2C.
+The timeout value should count the additional time needed by arbitration and clock stretching if any of these can happen

 - **Add** an `i2c_get_capabilities` function to API return supported capabilities and constraints on the currently running platform.

 - **Add** specification enforcing multimaster support on platforms that support it.
-Not all partner boards support multimaster, any platform that does support it must handle arbitration with other masters on the same bus transparently to the user and API.
+Not all partner boards support multimaster, any platform that does support it must handle arbitration with other masters on the same bus and return `I2C_ERROR_ARBITRATION_LOST` status when loses arbitration.

 - **Remove** `i2c_reset` function from the API.